Smart hearing aid technology, more energy required.

 Many hearing aids available on the market today are sophisticated, advanced pieces of technology.
 With wireless features, hearing aids are now able to connect to smartphones and tablets, and even home entertainment systems.
 These allow wearers to stream phone calls and music and other media directly to their hearing aids – increasing user accessibility!
 Hearing aid manufacturers offer downloadable apps, which allow wearers to control their hearing aids with ease and discretion.

 Hearing aids are now smarter than ever.
 Some activate your smartphone’s GPS system and saves your preferences when you’re in specific locations.
 When you return to these spaces, your hearing aids automatically adjust to the environment you’re in provide the most natural listening experience.

 These new technologies have propelled this generation’s hearing aids far beyond those of the past – but at a cost.
 To power these “mini computers,” more energy is required.
-What is the best and most responsible method to power these hearing aids?
+What is the best and most responsible method to power these devices?

-In recent years, many more hearing aids are designed to rechargeable battery capabilities.
-At Hear Care Rhode Island, we offer several hearing aids with rechargeable options.
+In recent years, many more hearing aids are designed with rechargeable battery capabilities.
+At Hear Care Rhode Island, we offer several options with rechargeable capability.